jasonrogena/fusee/README.md

 - `MountName`: The name of the Fusee mount.
 - `MountRootDirPath`: The absolute path for the mount's root directory.
 - `RelativePath`: The path, relative to the mount's root, for the file or directory being accessed.
+If directory is the mount's root, RelativePath will be a blank string.
 - `Name`: The name of the file or directory being accessed.
+If directory is the mount's root, Name will be a blank string.